rafbacq/Atholton.github.io/README.md

-Only do once to install dependencies and create project
+### Only do once to install dependencies and create project

+## Make sure node.js is installed, do npm -v to ensure it's installed.
+If on windows, make sure it's in your account's PATH variables
 1. cd frontend
 2. npm install --legacy-peer-deps
 3. npm run dev